Best Video Clipping Software for Mac in 2026

 What's the fastest way to clip a YouTube video on Mac?

-Klipprr — paste to finished file in under 90 seconds on Apple Silicon.
-The app resolves the video source, loads a preview, and uses the M-series hardware encoder to export quickly without re-downloading the full video.
-For a detailed speed comparison against yt-dlp and other methods, see the full comparison.
+Klipprr — paste to finished file in roughly 45–90 seconds on Apple Silicon.
+The app resolves the video source, loads a preview, and uses the M-series hardware encoder to export without downloading the full video first.
+For a detailed speed comparison against yt-dlp, screen recording, and online tools, see the full method-by-method breakdown.

 Is there a free video clipping app for Mac?